 Want to help your child learn about etiquette?
-Teach good manners — these will become a vital part of life, as your child grows up.
-Here are nine manners your child should know before turning nine.
+Help them learn good manners — these will become a vital part of life, as your child grows up.
+Here are nine manners your child should know before turning nine

 Have you been annoyed when your child's friends banged loudly on your door instead of knocking lightly?
-Or been embarrassed because your little one did not thank the host, when you went to a friend's place for dinner?
+Or does your pre-teen often forget to thank the host when you go to a friends place for dinner?

 Inculcating good manners is an important component of raising children.
-It is part of teaching your child about respect — for himself and others.
+It is part of learning about respect for himself and others.
 But lessons in manners need to be repeated and reinforced well before they can take root.
 Manners also need to be taught by the right age.
-You can’t expect a child of two or three to always remember to say 'please' or 'thank you' or use polite words.
+You can't expect a child of two or three to always remember to say please or thank you or use polite words.
 But you would certainly expect an older child to know basic manners.

 Here are nine manners every child should know by age nine

 - Say please (Using courteous words): Encourage your child to be courteous and use polite words from a young age with her peers and elders.
 By age nine, your child should remember to say please, thank you, sorry and excuse me as the occasion demands.
 When an older child fails to use polite words at the right time, especially in adult company, it can appear disrespectful.
 Provide her with opportunities to learn these words in the home environment.
 Children learn the quickest when they watch and observe their parents or near ones do something repeatedly.
 Learning to use the right words appropriately by age nine can reinforce the habit in children.